briansunter/graph/site/content/logseq/books read in 2022.md

 >Semiotecs traffic illegally obtained data and other information on the black market, making megaprofits.
 And what’s worse, they keep the most valuable bits of information for themselves and the benefit of their own organization.
 Our organization is generally called the System, theirs the Factory.
 The System was originally a private conglomerate, but as it grew in importance it took on quasi-governmental status.
 In the same way as, say, Ma Bell in America.
 We rank-and-file Calcutecs work as individual independents not unlike tax accountants or attorneys, yet we need licenses from the state and can only take on jobs from the System or through one of the official agents designated by the System.
 This arrangement is intended to prevent misuse of technologies by the Factory.
 Any violation thereof, and they revoke your license.
 I can’t really say whether these preventative measures make sense or not.
 The reason being that any Calcutec stripped of his qualifications eventually ends up getting absorbed into the Factory and going underground to become a Semiotec.

-> It was a long, hard job.
-The numerics themselves were the proverbial piece of cake, but with so many case-determinant step-functions, the tabulations took much more doing than they first appeared to require.
-I input the data-as-given into my right brain, then after converting it via a totally unrelated sign-pattern, I transfer it to my left brain, which I then output as completely recoded numbers and type up on paper.
-This is what is called laundering.
-Grossly simplified, of course.

 > The skull is unnaturally light, with virtually no material presence.
 Nor does it offer any image of the species that had breathed within.
 It is stripped of flesh, warmth, memory.
 In the middle of the forehead is a small depression, rough to the touch.
 Perhaps this is the vestige of a broken horn.
 “Is this a skull of one of the Town unicorns?”
 I ask her.
 “Yes.
 The old dream is sealed inside.”